 - Criminal Intelligence and Analysis Unit (CIAU) identifies and conducts trend and link analyses between criminal suspects and criminal enterprise organizations operating within California’s correctional systems and assists with internal and external suppression efforts.

 - Juvenile Gang Operations Unit (JGO) is responsible for oversight of juvenile gang management issues.

-The Assistant Secretary, OCS, has authority over all OCS staff and operations.
+The Chief, OCS, has authority over all OCS staff and operations.